kserz/xdscribe/README.md

 # xdscribe

-This code is part of the so called **inverse branch-and-bound technique** research.
+This code is part of the so called **inverse graphical technique** research.
 It solves the particular design centering problem from the diamonds cutting industry by a set of methods providing both the reference implementation of the inverse one and a relative performance comparison.
 See problem description and technique description sections below for further information.

 All the source code in this repository is licensed under the GPLv3 license located in [LICENSE](LICENSE) file.
 Note that some external libraries are automatically downloaded and used having other licenses compatible with the main one.
 The data in `examples/cuts` and `examples/stones` directories have different licenses, see respective LICENSE files located there.